Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 }
 ```
 **Note:**
-* It is not recommended to perform initialization for local variables inside logical blocks.
-Because, there is no guarantee for the execution of these blocks always at the run time.
+* It is *not recommended* to *perform initialization for local variables inside logical blocks*.
+Because, there is *no guarantee for the execution of these blocks always at the run time*.
-* It is highly recommended to perform initialization for local variables at the time of declaration atleast with default values.
+* It is *highly recommended to perform initialization* for local variables *at the time of declaration atleast with default values*.
-* The only applicable modifier for local variables is final.
-By mistake, if we are trying to apply any other modifier then we will get compile time error.
+* The *only applicable modifier for local variables* is *final*. *By mistake*, if we are *trying to apply any other modifier* then we *will get compile time error*.
 ```java
 public class Temp {
     public static void main(String[] args) {